kamorrissey/pic-ir-thermometer/README.md

 3. using the timer (TMR2, TMR4) and configurable logic cell (CLC) modules to debounce switch inputs in hardware
 4. using the timer module (TMR0) to detect timeout of user input
 5. using the internal voltage reference (FVR) and analog-to-digital converter (ADC) modules to detect low-battery state with no external components required
+6. using the built-in EEPROM to read and write persistent data

 The firmware is written in C using the free version of the Microchip MPLAB X IDE and XC8 compiler.
 As much code as practical is generated rather than hand-written by using the Microchip Code Configurator (MCC) plugin-in to MPLAB.
+The full MPLAB project is provided.

 The hardware uses minimal parts.
 Reverse battery protection and boost conversion are included, but could be omitted (especially when breadboarding) by powering from two alkaline cells or a bench supply instead just one alkaline/NiCd/NiMH AA cell.
+The full KiCad project containing schematic and PCB design is provided.

-A 3D-printable, handheld enclosure design holding a single AA cell is included.
+A 3D-printable, handheld enclosure design holding a single AA cell is provided.
+All needed STL files for printing the enclosure are provided.